91.9 Inc. Board

 91.9 Inc. was formed in 2003 as a result of listeners’ concern over the long-term stability and viability of WUOT due to threatened state budget cuts.
 91.9 Inc. is actively involved in WUOT events, fundraising and outreach activities.

-Lynsay Russell is the group’s president.
-For more information about 91.9 Inc., contact her at:
+J. Michael Haynes is the group’s president.
+For more information about 91.9 Inc., contact him at:

 209 Communications Bldg.

 University of Tennessee

 91.9 Inc. Board Members

 Hugh is a well-known local potter and artist.
 During his 40+ year career at the University of Tennessee publications office, Hugh designed the cover art for WUOT’s monthly program guide.
 Hugh has been a longtime WUOT listener and volunteer.

 Maggie has been a longtime underwriter with WUOT through her business, Maggie O’Shea Land Designs.
 She also volunteers with the station and has spent many hours answering pledge phones during our fund drives, making new member phone calls and mailing out dozens of thank-you gifts.
 Her partner, Alissa Reeves, also is a loyal volunteer who has done a lot to help the station, and their daughter, Bailey, has volunteered at WUOT as well.
 Maggie enjoys all the news programming, A Prairie Home Companion and the oldies!